-In order to consume some SellerCloud Rest API services, user first must be authenticated.
-During process of authentication, he receives a token, that will be used in every proceeding call to the server.
+In order to consume the SellerCloud Rest API services, the user first must be authenticated.
+During the process of authentication, he receives a token, which must be used in every proceeding call to the server.

 Json Web Token

-SellerCloud Rest API is using JSON web token authentication approach.
+The SellerCloud Rest API uses the JSON web token authentication approach.
 JWT is an open standard(RFC 7519) that defines a compact and self contained way for securely transmitting information between parties as a JSON object.
 The information can be verified and trusted because it is digitally signed.

 More about how JWT works can be found in https://medium.com/vandium-software/5-easy-steps-to-understanding-json-web-tokens-jwt-1164c0adfcec

-Process of authentication is performed once you do a call for receiving a token.
-Token must be done to https://tt.api.sellercloud.com/rest/api/token
+The process of authentication is performed by doing a call for receiving a token.
+This call must be sent to https://[serverid].api.sellercloud.com/rest/api/token

-- Content type is JSON and for that reason we must add in the request header:
+- The required content type is JSON, so for that reason we must add in the request header:

 - Authentication requires a valid username and password, which are send in the request body in the following format: